ABBA tribute group comes to VPAC

 Due to a growing demand for an ABBA tribute band, the singers formed a six-piece live band with an arsenal of seasoned New York City musicians.

-Since then, Dancing Dream (formerly known as ABBA Girlz) has performed more than 400 concerts all over the United States and in Canada.
+Since then, Dancing Dream (formerly known as ABBA Girlz) has performed more than 400 concerts all over the U.S. and in Canada.

 In 2012, the band was featured on “The Colbert Report,” hosted by Stephen Colbert.
 It was just a short humorous skit, but it was watched by millions because of the show’s global popularity.
 In 2015 the group changed the name ABBA Girlz to Dancing Dream which reflects and combines the titles of two songs “Dancing Queen” and “I Have a Dream.”

 This New York City-based ABBA Tribute Band has grown in popularity.
-The very first show the band members played under their name was at the legendary BB King Blues Club and Grill in Times Square, New York City on July 1, 2012.
+The very first show they played under their name, was at the legendary BB King Blues Club and Grill in Times Square, New York City on July 1, 2012.
 The number of bookings the band has under its belt has been attributed to that show.
 The band is currently considered one of the best ABBA tribute bands in the country.

-Halina, the band’s leader, founder and manager, answered with a smile when asked for the key to the group’s success.

 Purchase at the VPAC box office in person or by phone to 941-218-3779, Monday 10 a.m. to 6 p.m. or Tuesday-Friday 10 a.m. to 2 p.m or via MyVIPA.org.